fandom-zh/RcGcDw/README.md

 ## Overview ##
 *Recent changes Gamepedia compatible Discord webhook* is a project made from earlier recent changes module of IRC bot.
 It has been remade as independent script for public use.
-Screenshots of the script can be found [on the wiki](https://gitlab.com/piotrex43/RcGcDw/wikis/Presentation).
+Screenshots of the script in action can be found [on the wiki](https://gitlab.com/piotrex43/RcGcDw/wikis/Presentation).

 ### Features ###
 * Fetch recent changes from Gamepedia wiki and send them to Discord channel using a webhook
+* Two appearance modes - embed and compact
 * Send daily overviews, that show general information about wiki activity
 * Supports multiple languages (included EN, PL, BR, RU, FR)
-* Re-sends missed edits after down-time
+* Re-sends missed edits after start

 ### Dependencies ###
 * **Python 3.6>**